StudentPy1/StudentPy1/README1.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python (my most current version is 3.11).
 - 💞️ I’m looking to collaborate on various inquiries & solutions to all that apply.
-- 📫 How to reach me, please feel free to contact me @ StudentPy1@gmail.com.
+- 📫 Please feel free to reach me @ StudentPy1@gmail.com.

 <!---
 StudentPy1/StudentPy1 is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.